Aidwyd/AidKr-css/README.md

 ![image](https://user-images.githubusercontent.com/44987219/181345751-6c776ee8-5f08-41e6-80a8-a988f2693688.png)

-NOTE - When your installing the Css on Browser make sure that these files are in the css folde with it or else it wont read the files and wont verify the CSS!
+NOTE - When your installing the Css on Browser make sure that these files are in the css folder with it or else it wont read the files and wont verify the CSS!

 ![image](https://user-images.githubusercontent.com/44987219/181346025-de88b077-8b4b-4796-b1a7-22b6badf31a9.png)